kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 ### What defines a Datapoint

 Conceptually a datapoint is a set of inputs that you would want to test on your models.
-Consider a single row of data for a classification problem with the following columns
+Consider a single row of data for a classification problem with the following columns:

 | locator                    | ground_truth |
 |---------------------------------------------------------------|----------------------------------------|
 | s3://kolena-public-examples/cifar10/data/horse0000.png        | horse                                  |

 An `id_field` is required in order to differentiate between datapoints.
-By default the `locator` or  `text` fields are used if present in your `dataframe` or `.csv`.
-You can specify other fields as the id_field both when importing via the Web App or the SDK.
+By default the `locator` or  `text` fields are used if present in your dataset, and other fields can be specified when importing via the Web App or the SDK.

-A `locator` is a url path to a file that will be displayed in the platform.
-Locators can either be urls for common [cloud storage](../connecting-cloud-storage/) providers, a local file path or a http url that serves a file.
+A `locator` is a url path to a file that will be displayed on the platform and can either be a [cloud storage](../connecting-cloud-storage/) url or a http url that serves a file.
 A locator needs to have correct extensions for the corresponding file type.
 For example an image should be in a format such as `.jpg` or `.png`, whereas locators for audio data should be in forms like `.mp3` or `.wav`.

 For text-based models the `text` field contains the raw text input for the models.

 Metadata and other additional fields can be added to datasets by adding a column to the `.csv` and providing values for datapoints where applicable.
-For example `image_height` and `image_width` are useful metadata for image datasets and fields like `word_count` are useful for text datasets.
+For example `image_height` and `image_width` may be useful metadata for image datasets and fields like `word_count` may be useful for text datasets.

 ## How are Datasets viewed